albertllousas/simple-cqrs-with-es/readme.md

 ### CQRs with event sourcing

-The last step is to introduce [event sourcing](https://microservices.io/patterns/data/event-sourcing.html), with this approach we would remove the dual write problem but also we will introduce new advantages and drawbacks.
-The idea is the same as the previous approach but using an event store.
+The last step is to introduce [event sourcing](https://microservices.io/patterns/data/event-sourcing.html), with this approach we would remove the dual write problem but we will introduce new advantages and drawbacks.
+The idea is the same as the previous approach but using an event store as a database.

 <p align="center">
   <img src="misc/CQRS-ES.png"  width="55%"/>
 </p>

-Instead of keeping only the current state of the system updating it when we have a change, we will represent entities as a sequential list of events.
+In a event store, instead of keeping the current state of the system updating it when we have a change like we would do in a relational database, we will represent entities as a sequential list of events, we will explain the topic later on in a dedicated section.

-Till now, we have implemented CQRS, but usually CQRS doesn't come alone in term of patterns, so let's see how the system would look like with everything:
+Till now, we have implemented CQRS in essence, but it is an already evolved pattern and also comes together with for other practices and patterns.
+Next diagram shows how a CQRS usually looks with :

 <p align="center">
   <img src="misc/CQRS-ES-Extended.png"/>
 </p>

-Patterns that come with CQRS:
+CQRS naturally fits with:
 - DDD
 - Command-bus
 - Command-handlers